CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/05_the_atm_speaks.md

 While the test block doesn't feature anything new, there's a new addition to the `describe` block - namely a `beforeEach()` hook.

 Everything inside this hook will be carried out before each test.
-Since we want to visit the same site for all tests, this is an appropriate place for our `cy.visit`.
+Since we want to visit the same site for all future tests in this file, this is an appropriate place for our `cy.visit`.

 Moving on to the two other messages, they call for a bit more action, as we need to carry out a transaction in order to display the message.
 We can write it up like this: